Valencia and WoodWing Aurora – Agency Work with Editing System

 The transition - Challenges and unexpected insights

 The occasional hick-up must be expected when transitioning work with an editing system.
 Good planning and a competent project partner are crucial.
-Together with A&F Computersysteme AG, Valencia took the plunge to switch to WoodWing Enterprise Aurora – and it was a total success!
-Once a detailed organisation concept had been developed, A&F set up the system for Valencia and handled the administrator and user training.
+Together with a&f systems ag, Valencia took the plunge to switch to WoodWing Enterprise Aurora – and it was a total success!
+Once a detailed organisation concept had been developed, a&f set up the system for Valencia and handled the administrator and user training.
 Valencia then configured WoodWing Aurora.
-The communication agency maintained consistent and active exchange with A&F throughout.
+The communication agency maintained consistent and active exchange with a&f throughout.
 Especially in the beginning, a few obstacles had to be overcome.
 For one, the transition required great discipline and involved a relatively high initial investment.
 Moreover, the new work with the editing system necessitated training, as well as a familiarisation period that had to be budgeted for.
 Nevertheless, the benefits clearly outweigh these factors: Thanks to the web-based system structure, all employees can access and work on the contents from anywhere.
 Revisions are made directly in the system, and the current version can be called up through the central data repository at any time.
 All steps can be performed within the editing system – Aurora serves as control centre, production repository and collection point for all contents.
 The fact that all participants – customers, editors, consultants and graphic designers – can work on a project simultaneously was a key factor for the decision.

 WoodWing Aurora – Parallel work for greater efficiency